-Step 1: Notice is received from Third Party Administrator.
-If your claim is denied, you will receive written notice from the Third Party Administrator that your claim is denied as soon as reasonably possible, but no later than 30 days after receipt of the claim.
-For reasons beyond the control of the Third Party Administrator, the Third Party Administrator may take up to an additional 15 days to review your claim.
+- Notice is received from Humana.
+If your claim is denied, you will receive written notice from Humana that your claim is denied as soon as reasonably possible, but no later than 30 days after receipt of the claim.
+For reasons beyond the control of Humana, Humana may take up to an additional 15 days to review your claim.
 You will be provided written notice of the need for additional time prior to the end of the 30-day period.
 If the reason for the additional time is that you need to provide additional information, you will have 45 days from the notice of the extension to obtain that information.
-The time period during which the Third Party Administrator must make a decision will be suspended until the earlier of the date that you provide the information or the end of the 45-day period.

-Step 2: Review your notice carefully.
-Once you have received your notice from the Third Party Administrator, review it carefully.
-The notice will contain:

-- The reason(s) for the denial and the Plan provisions on which the denial is based; - A description of any additional information necessary for you to perfect your claim, why the information is necessary, and your time limit for submitting the information; - A description of the Plan's appeal procedures and the time limits applicable to such procedures; and - A right to request all documentation relevant to your claim.

-Step 3: If you disagree with the decision, file an Appeal.
-If you do not agree with the decision of the Third Party Administrator and you wish to appeal, you must file your appeal no later than 180 days after receipt of the notice described in Step 1.
-You should submit all information identified in the notice of denial as necessary to perfect your claim and any additional information that you believe would support your claim.

-Step 4: Notice of Denial is received from Third Party Administrator.
-If the claim is again denied, you will be notified in writing as soon as possible but no later than 30 days after receipt of the appeal by the Third Party Administrator.

-Step 5: Review your notice carefully.
+The time period during which the Humana must make a decision will be suspended until the earlier of the date that you provide the information or the end of the 45-day period. - Step 2: Review your notice carefully.
+Once you have received your notice from Humana, review it carefully.
+The notice will contain: - The reason(s) for the denial and the Plan provisions on which the denial is based; - A description of any additional information necessary for you to perfect your claim, why the information is necessary, and your time limit for submitting the information; - A description of the Plan's appeal procedures and the time limits applicable to such procedures; and - A right to request all documentation relevant to your claim. - Step 3: If you disagree with the decision, file an Appeal.
+If you do not agree with the decision of the Humana and you wish to appeal, you must file your appeal no later than 180 days after receipt of the notice described in Step 1.
+You should submit all information identified in the notice of denial as necessary to perfect your claim and any additional information that you believe would support your claim. - Step 4: Notice of Denial is received from Humana.
+If the claim is again denied, you will be notified in writing as soon as possible but no later than 30 days after receipt of the appeal by Humana. - Step 5: Review your notice carefully.
 You should take the same action that you took in Step 2 described above.
-The notice will contain the same type of information that is provided in the first notice of denial provided by the Third Party Administrator.
+The notice will contain the same type of information that is provided in the first notice of denial provided by Humana.

-APPENDIX I (continued)

-Step 6: If you still disagree with the Third Party Administrator's decision, file a 2^{nd} Level Appeal with the Plan Administrator.
-If you still do not agree with the Third Party Administrator's decision and you wish to appeal, you must file a written appeal with the Plan Administrator within the time period set forth in the first level appeal denial notice from the Third Party Administrator.
+Step 6: If you still disagree with Humana's decision, file a 2nd Level Appeal with the Plan Administrator.
+If you still do not agree with Humana's decision and you wish to appeal, you must file a written appeal with the Plan Administrator within the time period set forth in the first level appeal denial notice from Humana.
 You should gather any additional information that is identified in the notice as necessary to perfect your claim and any other information that you believe would support your claim.